SubWoofer with Velocity Feedback

 Fine Print

 Nothing is free.
 The Dayton SD270A-88 is a nice woofer, but it has a 10" cone.
 A 10" driver can only move so much air, so it can only get so loud at any given frequency.
 When you exceed that loudness, the driver gets nonlinear, causing a flat spot on the feedback.
 The amp will push at full power to try to get the driver to move farther.
 It makes a very loud click or pop noise as it applies full power to the driver.
 There is no way around the physics of it.
 If you need to go lower and/or louder, you need a bigger cone or more of them.
 That is always true, but with velocity feedback it is more obvious when your woofer gets overextended, since it won't go gracefully nonlinear.
 The circuit is designed for the SD270A-88, and would need some research to modify for a different driver.
 The PCB would probably remain the same, but some resistor values will change.
-Dayton Audio has an SD315A-88 12" DVC subwoofer driver, but no 15" version.
+Dayton Audio has an SD315A-88 12" DVC subwoofer driver I would like to try, but no 15" version.
+The 15" dual voice coil drivers all seem to be 2Ω, and I don't currently have an amp that can drive a 2Ω load.
+The easiest way, I think, is to get something like a cheesy "400W" amplifier board from AliExpress, with 4 pairs of output devices, and run it with a lower voltage, higher current power supply.

 Although harmonic distortion is generally improved by a factor of 2 to 3 above resonance, it is still considerable below resonance.
 Not as much as trying to get 10Hz out of a 43Hz system without feedback, but bad enough.
 And it takes power to keep the distortion down when operating below resonance.
-The feedback has to overcome the cone suspension which favors the resonance of 43Hz, not a 10Hz signal.
+The feedback has to overcome the cone suspension and the air in the box, which favors the resonance of 43Hz, not a 10Hz signal.
+Still, it really sounds good.